-The previous model used to describe the SPE charge distribution (known as the TA0003 distribution) represented the above effects as the sum of an exponential plus a Gaussian, where the exponential represented charge of poorly amplified pulses, and the Gaussian represented the spread in statistical fluctuations due to the cascade multiplication.
+The standard charge distribution model used by the IceCube collaboration (known as the TA0003 distribution) represented the above effects as the sum of an exponential plus a Gaussian, where the exponential represented charge of poorly amplified pulses, and the Gaussian represented the spread in statistical fluctuations due to the cascade multiplication.
 A description of the TA0003 model can be found in Ref.
 [7]), and the average distribution was previously used to describe all the PMTs in the IceCube and DeepCore detectors.